Bandwidth/ap-docs/methods/bridges/postBridges.md

 {% common %}

-### Example: Create a bridge with two calls and two way voice path
+### Example 1 of 2: Create a bridge with two calls and two way voice path

 {% sample lang="bash" %}